(Part of an intended ongoing series of reviews-and-responses to books on the Corona-Panic of the early 2020s.)

 The Politics of a Pandemic Moral Panic was published in late 2020 or early 2021 by the Frontier Centre for Public Policy, Canada and got some reach in Anti-CoronaPanic circles but because it wasn’t one of the Anti-Panic ‘celebrities’ its reach was rather less.
 That and the academic tone.
 I hope this effort, appearing here in spring 2022, helps let this mid-CoronaPanic work not be forgotten or lost.

-The first thing to know about The Politics of a Pandemic Moral Panic is that it is really two shorter books in one.
+The first thing to know about The Politics of a Pandemic Moral Panic is that it’s really two shorter books in one.

 Part I: One part deals with the Corona-Panic in Canada, and the politics of the Panic in Canada, Canada’s “regime” reaction, profiling and dealing with some of the main actors on the Canadian stage and what they did with the Panic forces, and more Canada-related material.
 It covers up to September/October 2020.
 The manuscript’s finalization and its publication process began in about late September 2020.
 The actual thinking here reflects mid-2020, which is of course early in the long Corona-Panic cycle of despair (early 2020 to early 2022).

-Part II: an intellectual or theoretical approach into how the Panic happened.
+Part II: an intellectual or theoretical approach into how the Panic happened, focused on the concept of moral panic and philosophical traditions that led to this outbreak of mega-scale, catastrophic moral panic.
 This is the big question and we should not be arrogant enough to think we have the answer.
 We ought to still today treat it like the big mystery, of great importance.
-Things like the witchcraft-panic-like Corona/Covid episode are not supposed to happen in rationally led socieities.
+Things like the witchcraft-panic-like Corona/Covid episode are not supposed to happen in rationally led societies.
 The thing we want to know, or should want to know, or need to know, to prevent future “Corona-Panic-like events,” and as usual it starts at the Big Idea-level.

-I would praise Politics of a Pandemic Moral Panic in that it leaves one more satisfied in the search for answers (Why the Panic happened) than other books of this kind This goes for all Big Idea books published from the Pro-Panic side (which are likely of limited value to our ongoing studies), but also applies to most books that position themselves as Anti-Panic, including the Alex Berenson Pandemia book.
-(The Berenson book shined bright but turned out, for me, to be “fool’s gold”).
+I would praise Politics of a Pandemic Moral Panic in that it leaves the reader more satisfied in the search for answers (why the Panic happened) than other books of this kind.
+Certainly there is more of value in Politics of a Pandemic Moral Panic than in comparable material published from the Pro-Panic side.
+The Pro-Panic material, to the extent there are serious intellectual approaches and not just prolefeed-propaganda that kept the Panic going, Pro-Panic material published during the Panic seems of limited value to our ongoing studies, or is of the losing-the-forest-for-the-trees variety.
+But this also applies to most books that position themselves as Anti-Panic, including the Alex Berenson Pandemia book.
+(The Berenson book shined bright but turned out, for me, to be “fool’s gold.”)

 The two authors, Canadian academics, take the Anti-Panic position.
 They are not ashamed to characterize the whole thing as something like a delusion, a bizarre overreaction.
 Even title-skimmers who read not even one word of one page of the main contents will pick this up: “Corona”/”Covid” as social phenomenon, as a “moral panic.”
-This “moral panic” talk is the kind sometimes tossed out, off-hand, by people, and by many on the Anti-Panic side during the Corona-controversy, but an idea all too rarely given a full and serious treatment.
+This “moral panic” talk is the kind sometimes tossed out, off-hand, by people, and by many on the Anti-Panic side during the Corona-controversy, but an idea all too rarely given a full and serious treatment, which we do get here.

 While the book’s overall focus is on Canada, its sociological-philosophical-political perspective applies to the wider Corona-Panic phenomenon, applicable all over the world, or at least to Western societies.
 This combined with the authors’ uncompromising, clear-eyed, unapologetic Anti-Panic perspective was refreshing (“the basic justification for the lockdown,” they say early on, had “very weak medical support”).
 I got a lot out of the book, for that reason.
 It is written in a maybe-somewhat-too-academic style for some tastes, but sometimes the best ideas come with that ‘baggage.’